Grammarly raises $90M at over $1B+ valuation for its AI-based grammar and writing tools – TechCrunch

 “Grammarly is solving real challenges that people face every time they pick up a device to answer a text, answer a work email or cold email a potential client,” said Hemant Taneja, who led the investment for General Catalyst, in an interview.

 “While there are large companies attempting to innovate in this space, creating intuitive AI that complements our natural communication abilities isn’t their primary focus.
-It’s not even their third, fourth or 20th focus.
+It’s not even their third, fourth or twentieth focus.
 For Grammarly, helping people communicate more effectively is their sole goal.
 And that’s why, despite any competition, they’ve got more than 20 million daily active users.”
 That 20 million figure is more than three times the number of users Grammarly had in 2017.

 Nevertheless, a number of would-be competitors have emerged to provide similar tools or those that directly compete with slightly different propositions.
 Google, for example, today gives you prompts of what to say when responding to an email, in the form of stock sentences or cues while you are writing.
 Hoover says these are less of a worry to Grammarly for a couple of reasons.
 The first is its approach to be available around whatever you might be writing, and the second is it’s platform-agnostic state, which means it’s potentially wherever you are writing, too.